kaminiwalunj/mslearn-fabric/Instructions/Labs/Get-started-with-Real-Time-Analytics-in-Microsoft-Fabric.md

 - Used KQL to query the sales table
 - Created a Power BI report from a KQL Query set

-## You have successfully completed the lab, please click on next
+## You have successfully completed the lab, please click on the next